NativeScript/docs-v7/core-concepts/bindings.md

 });
 page.bindingContext = source;
 ```
 > Note: Be aware that if there is a button with an event handler function **onTap** within the page code-behind ([more info about XML declarations]({%slug ui-basics %}), and **onTap** function within the **bindingContext** object, then there **will not** be two event handlers hooked up for that button.
-For executing the function in the code behind, the following syntax should be used in the XML - **tap="onTap"** and for the function from the bindingContext - **tap="\{\{ onTap \}\}"**.
+For executing the function in the code behind, the following syntax should be used in the XML &mdash; **tap="onTap"** and for the function from the bindingContext &mdash; **tap="\{\{ onTap \}\}"**.

 ###Binding to a plain object

 A very common case is to provide a list (array) of plain elements (numbers, dates, strings) to a `ListView` items collection.
 All examples above demonstrate how to bind a UI element to a property of the bindingContext.
 If there is only plain data, there is no property to bind, so the binding should be to the entire object.
-Here comes another feature of NativeScript binding - object or value binding.
+Here comes another feature of NativeScript binding &mdash; object or value binding.
 To refer to the entire object, which is Date() in the example, the keyword `$value` should be used.

 <Comment: __Example 3: Please insert an SEO-friendly code caption.__>
 ``` XML